torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 .. **

-The write operation will respond to a write request from userspace.
+The write operation will respond to a write request from user-space.
 In this case, depending on the maximum driver capacity (MAXSIZ), it can write more or less than the required size.